form-for/form-for/README.md

 **Note**: If you're using [MobX](https://github.com/mobxjs/mobx), check out [mobx-form-for](https://github.com/form-for/mobx-form-for)

-## Getting Started

-### Schema
+## Schema

-Forms are created based on the component schema.
+Forms are created based on a given schema.
 If your schema defines the type `date` for the field `last_seen` for instance, then `<Field name="date" />` will use the component bound to `last_seen`.

-There are three ways to provide the schema data to a form.
-In all three, if no type is given, it defaults to `text`
+There are three ways to provide the schema to a form.

-#### Annotation
+### Annotation

 The `@field` annotation may or may not have parameters.